Family travel in Ireland during annual St. Patrick’s Day festivities in March including tips for making the most of your visit. (Updated 2023)

 The parade was a fun community event celebrating the past and the future and seemed to include just about every child in Killarney from dancers, to soccer players to gymnasts.
 It was great fun to see all of the youngsters so pleased to be walking in the parade and enjoying the festive atmosphere.
 The parade lasted an hour or so and we joined many of the other spectators on Main Street for a delicious post-parade ice cream at Murphy’s Ice Cream.

-Although we were a day late for the actual holiday and parade, the St. Patrick’s Festival in Dublin which took place March 17-20th, 2016 was still underway when we arrived in the city late in the day on the 18th and checked into the Fitzwilliam Hotel Dublin.
+Although we were a day late for the actual holiday and parade the year we visited, the St. Patrick’s Festival in Dublin was still underway when we arrived in the city late in the day on the 18th and checked into the Fitzwilliam Hotel Dublin.
 The Festival kicked off with Thursday’s parade which featured more than 3,000 performers and was attended by more than 500,000 people.

-Despite the large numbers of visitors in the city for the Festival and also for the Ireland/Scotland weekend rugby match, we never felt like it was too busy or overcrowded.
+Despite the large numbers of visitors in the city for the Festival and also for an Ireland/Scotland weekend rugby match, we never felt like it was too busy or overcrowded.

 Over the past few years Festival organizers have worked hard to plan cultural and family-friendly events in order to take some of the emphasis off of the drinking and partying which has become synonymous with Paddy’s Day in Dublin.